What is Mental Toughness?

 Mental Toughness is a plastic personality trait which means it can be developed.
 Developing Mental Toughness generally happens by teaching you to handle stress more effectively through making fundamental changes to the way you think about problems and by teaching you the tactics and strategies that mentally tough people use.

 Many practical Mental Toughness techniques are described in the self-help guide Building Mental Toughness: practical help to become yourself at your best.
 For some the report and self-help guide are sufficient to start taking action.
-Some require a coaching conversation to deeply understand the outcomes before they can commit to a way forward.
+Some might require a coaching conversation to deeply understand the outcomes before they can commit to a way forward.